 When you open the door, you see your paper where it should be, only it happens to have a not-so-pleasant looking – or smelling – gift left on it.
 Which one of the neighbors’ pets is pooping on your paper?
 Say hello to the iPhone security camera.

 Okay, perhaps that example is incredibly niche but you get the point.
-To save you some tears, just in case your iPhone winds up missing, we suggest using an old iPhone you may have lying around.
+To save you some tears, just in case your iPhone winds up missing, we suggest using an old iPhone you may have laying around.

 How To Turn Your iPhone Into a Security Camera